ColmeSH/registry_django/README.md

 - edit view.py file --from django.http import HttpResponse
 - map the url in urls.py file

+###More views
+- edit views.py file with new HttpResponse views
+- update myapp/urls.py with new views

 ##DATABASE SETUP
 - python manage.py migrate
 or